pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 The source-template creates one of three objects, either:
 - GitRepository.
 Created if the workload has `.spec.source.git` defined.
 - MavenArtifact.
-Created if the template is provided a value for the param `maven`
+Created if the template is provided a value for the parameter `maven`
 - ImageRepository.
 Created if the workload has `.spec.source.image` defined.

 #### GitRepository